aknierim/vscode-bibtex-helper/README.md

 ## Usage

-Open a BibTeX file in VS Code and either type in the name of the BibTeX entry or use Ctrl+Space to show a list of available snippets.
+Open a BibTeX file in VS Code and either type in the name of the BibTeX entry or use Ctrl+Space to show a list of all available snippets.

 ## Requirements